-The battle for space on London’s roads and streets seems to be getting worse.
-Every day our crowded public transport network accommodates not only millions of people, but the varied fabric of our lives – from luggage to gym bags, pushchairs to tool kits.
-Technology-enabled personal mobility – from Uber to home deliveries – have put even more vehicles on the road.
-The welcome and much needed uptick in cycling adds another layer into the mix.
+Every day our crowded public transport network accommodates not only millions of people but also the varied fabric of our lives – from luggage to gym bags, pushchairs to tool kits.
+Technology-enabled personal mobility – from Uber to home deliveries – has put even more vehicles on the road.
+The welcome and much-needed uptick in cycling adds another layer to the mix.

 Our daily frustrations are regularly aired: from aggressive driving to phone zombies; pedestrians in bike lanes, to bikes cutting lights.
-Tube riders who won’t make space, loud telephone conversations or music percolating from earphones, man spreading… We all have our lists.
+Tube riders who won’t make space, loud telephone conversations or music percolating from earphones… We all have our lists.

 Cities are complex ecosystems that work, in part, through a series of unspoken codes, negotiation and accommodation.
 If everyone is to have a place in the city, for us to move safely and in harmony, it’s time to look afresh at how we support and guide people on the rules, their rights, and responsibilities on London’s roads and streets.

-It’s worth remembering, though, just how far we’ve come since the days when Trafalgar Square was a traffic clogged roundabout.
-When few traffic lights had pedestrian walk times, dropped kerbs were the exception and public space was lined by tracts of ugly guardrail.
+It’s worth remembering, though, just how far we’ve come since the days when Trafalgar Square was a traffic-clogged roundabout.
+When few traffic lights had pedestrian walk times, dropped kerbs were the exception and public space was lined by tracts of ugly guardrails.
 We’ve unravelled one-way systems, prioritised good design, pedestrianised streets and softened urban edges with planting and public art.
-We made London more liveable, easier to walk, much more pleasant to linger and soak in the city.
+We made London more liveable, easier to walk, and much more pleasant to linger and soak in the city.

 But we can’t just rely on the built environment to change and inform our travel habits.
 A new movement code would be based on mutual understanding, common courtesy and respect.
 It would be known and used by all road users, of all ages and abilities.